Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 Osmium is less allergenic than silver.

-Solid osmium is chemically inert and hypoallergenic to everyone except a handful of people allergic to all PGM’s (platinum, palladium, iridium, rhodium, ruthenium and osmium).
+Solid osmium is chemically inert and hypoallergenic to everyone except a small group of people allergic to all PGM’s (platinum, palladium, iridium, rhodium, ruthenium and osmium).

 Silver is a known, though rare, allergen metal and cases of allergic contact dermatitis caused by pure silver have been documented.